Urge Incontinence - Over Active Bladder (OAB)

 Let us look at the mechanics and how a normal functioning bladder works differs from how an overactive bladder works.

 Mechanism of a normal bladder

-It’s a little bit more complex that that but this is a general over view for people who don’t understand the mechanics of the urinary system.
+It’s a little bit more complex than that but this is a general overview for people who don’t understand the mechanics of the urinary system.

 Mechanism of an overactive bladder

 As the bladder starts to fill or even the sound of running water triggers off a premature contraction of the detrusor muscle.
 This contraction was signaled by the brain and hence the ‘urge’ to pass water is imminent.
 The bladder doesn’t need to be full at this stage, it could have as little as 150mls of urine inside before the detrusor muscle contracts.
 This contraction tells the brain the bladder is full when in fact it isn’t.

 In an overactive bladder at stage 2 the detrusor muscle contracts